dastcvi/SerialComm/README.md

 `checksum`: the TBD method checksum to verify the message integrity (future work, optional)

+## Serialize Functions

+The functions for serializing variables onto a uint8_t binary buffer are located in the Serialize.cpp and Serialize.h files.

+The functions for adding a variable to the buffer all take the data, buffer pointer, size of the buffer, and a pointer to a variable tracking the current index to place bytes in the buffer.
+The functions check for null pointers and ensure that the buffer won't be overwritten before serializing the data onto the buffer.
+In the case of an error, the function returns false without writing to the buffer or incrementing the index variable.
+Otherwise, the function increments the index variable according to the bytes written.

+The functions for reading variables from the buffer have the same interface and safety considerations, except that the result variable must be passed as a pointer.
+It won't be written to unless all safety checks are passed.

+*Note that the maximum buffer size supported is 65531 (which is UINT16_MAX - 4)*

 ## Description of provided software

 The software core, SerialComm, doesn't maintain message types and is agnostic of the command IDs.
 It